How to Clean and Maintain my uPVC windows

 4. Rubber Care & Mould Wars

-5. Lubrication: The DIY Service
+5. Lubrication: The 5-Minute DIY Service

-🔑
+🔑 The Keyhole

 6. Foiled vs. White Frames

-🛠️ Pro Tip: The “WD40 Trick” (Foiled Only)
+🛠️ Pro Tip: The “WD40 Trick” (For Foiled Frames Only)

-The Fix: Clean the frame with soapy water and dry it.
-Then, spray a small amount of WD40 onto a cloth and wipe down the frame.
-It acts like a polish, restoring the deep colour and adding a protective layer against the rain.
-(Note: Do not do this on white frames, as it can attract dust).
+The Fix: Clean the frame thoroughly with soapy water and dry it completely.
+Then, spray a very small amount of standard WD40 onto a clean microfibre cloth and gently wipe down the foiled frame.
+It acts exactly like a polish, instantly restoring the deep colour and adding a waterproof protective layer against the rain.

-7. Troubleshooting Common Issues
+8. Troubleshooting Common Issues

 Mark Pearce